 How to Practice Pitching Like a Venture Capitalist

 Pitching isn’t just about smooth delivery; it’s about sharpening how you think under pressure.
 Practicing like a venture capitalist helps you stress-test your logic, expose weak assumptions, and tighten the narrative until it clicks.
-It turns your pitch into a lens that reflects not only what you’re building, though how you’ve thought it through.
+It turns your pitch into a lens that reflects not only what you are building, though how you have thought it through.

 - Write Memos, Not Just Slides: Slides can hide gaps.
 Write a one-page memo explaining your business.
 If it’s hard to write clearly, the idea probably needs more work.

-- Deliver Your Pitch Without the Deck: If you can’t explain your startup in 60 seconds without visuals, you’re not ready.
+- Deliver Your Pitch Without the Deck: If you cannot explain your startup in 60 seconds without visuals, you are not ready.
 Clarity should live in your mind, not just your slides.

 - Get Feedback from Builders, Not Just Coaches: Feedback from people who’ve built or invested in startups is more valuable than from general advisors.
-They’ll spot gaps others miss.
+They will spot gaps others miss.

 How IBU Helps Students Master the Art of the Pitch

 At IBU, pitching isn’t a side activity; it’s a muscle you build through real practice and real stakes.
 From day one, students are immersed in the mindset of building, validating, and communicating ideas that matter.
-Our programs are intentionally designed to sharpen not just presentation skills, but strategic thinking, helping you connect the dots between idea, execution, and storytelling with precision and confidence.
+Our programs are intentionally designed to sharpen the business skills for leaders who need to connect the dots between idea, execution, and storytelling with precision and confidence.

 - Business Simulations, Pitch Competitions, Real Feedback: Students pitch live in front of real audiences, with expert feedback to sharpen both ideas and delivery.

-- Learn to Think in Bets, Markets, and Momentum: Through case studies and startup labs, you’ll practice the same mental models used by venture capitalists and founders alike.
+- Learn to Think in Bets, Markets, and Momentum: Through case studies and startup labs in programs like the MBA in Technology, Innovation and Entrepreneurship, you will practice the same mental models used by venture capitalists and founders alike.

 - Develop Investor-Ready Communication Skills: Beyond ideas, you’ll learn to present clearly, structure arguments, and build conviction in others.